chemdemo/wts-monit/README.md

 # wts-monit

-> Web terminal shell monit build with Node.js.

-## Send commands to remote terminal to execute and then show result on the web console.
+**Send commands to remote terminal to execute and then show result on the web console.**

 WTS monitor launch a socket server as RPC server, any remote(or maybe the monitor self) terminal can create a socket then connect to the RPC server.Also WTS monitor will launch a websocket server to manage all remote clients.